mjordan/bagit_indexer/README.md

 * I have a file, and I want to query Elasticsearch to see if its SHA-1 (or other) hash matches any that are in Bag
 * I want to know which Bags have a 'Bag-Group-Identifier' tag that contains the ID of a specific collection
 * I want to know which Bags use a specific [BagIt profile](https://github.com/ruebot/bagit-profiles)
-* I want to know which Bags contain a specific file that is not managed by the Bag (e.g., "DC.xml" in the root of the Bag)

 Using Elasticsearch's [Kibana](https://www.elastic.co/products/kibana), it is possible to create visualizations of the indexed data.
 This [video](https://youtu.be/mMhnGjp8oOI) provides a useful introduction to Kibana.